-High Tea includes tea sandwiches, fruit and plain scones with clotted cream and jam, and a selection of pastries and seasonal fruit, unlimited tea.
+High Tea includes tea sandwiches, fruit and plain scones with clotted cream and jam, and a selection of pastries and seasonal fruit, and a pot of tea.
 Available on Saturdays at 1pm and 3pm (Rreservations required): $38.00 per person.

 Royal High Tea (High Tea with a glass of bubbly): $45.00 per person